 How to Eat like a Local in Puerto Rico

 Traditional foods are part of a country’s heritage and are strongly rooted within the history and culture of the country you’re visiting.
-All I ask is that you taste a few of these local Puerto Rican foods.
+All I ask is that when you are visiting Puerto Rico you taste the local food.
 I don’t want to hear that you ate at Senor Frogs, Morton’s Steakhouse, or the Cheesecake Factory.
 Find that local road side stand, the beach front hut, or the restaurant with a grandma cooking at the stove down that side road.
 You’ll not only get a taste of the food, but the culture as well.
-Wake up your taste buds and eat like a local in Puerto Rico.
+It’s time to eat like a local in Puerto Rico!

 What Foods to Eat in Puerto Rico?

 Mofongo is Puerto Rico’s signature dish and if you eat only one local food, this is the one to try.
 It starts out with fried green plantains mashed in a wooden pilon, which is like a mortar and pestle.
 It’s oftentimes shaped like a bowl and filled with pork, steak, chicken or seafood and covered in garlic and olive oil, or a criollo (red) sauce.
 Some places will serve it as a side dish without the protein.
 It is also common in Puerto Rico to make mofongo with cassava (mofongo de yuca), taro and eddoe (mofongo de malanga y yautía), bread fruit (mofongo de pana), or a combination of cassava, ripe and green plantains (trifongo).
 I’ve tried them all and each are delicious and have their own unique flavor.